-Executive Director/Chief Executive Officer 71 years of age, Malaysian, Male
+Executive Director/Chief Executive Officer 72 years of age, Malaysian, Male

-Ir.
+- Ir.
+Chua Tia Bon, was elected to the Board as Non-Independent Non-Executive Director on 30 June 2015 and was redesignated as Executive Director of the Company on 9 July 2015.
+He was then appointed as an Acting Chief Executive Officer on 1 June 2016.
+On 1 January 2017, he was redesignated as the Chief Executive Officer. - Ir.
 Chua obtained a Bachelor of Science (Honours) Degree in Mechanical Engineering from University of Strathclyde, Glasgow, United Kingdom.
 He is a Member of Institute of Engineers, Malaysia.
 He is also a Professional Engineer in Mechanical Engineering, Board of Engineers, Malaysia.

 In 1972, being one of the first batch of employees of the Group, he joined Lysaght Corrugated Pipe Sdn.
 Bhd. ("LCPSB") as Production Supervisor.
 He was promoted to Production Engineer in LCPSB in 1978.
 In 1979, he was appointed as Product Development Engineer and in 1981, as Deputy Works Manager.
 In 1987, he was promoted to the position of General Manager for the Lysaght Group.
 He has extensive experience in the expansion of manufacturing operations, development of the company's products, research and development in improvement of manufacturing equipment and processes and general functions to ensure smooth operations of the business.
 His responsibility further includes overseeing and managing sales and marketing of some local and overseas customers.
-In 1994, when the company was listed on Bursa Malaysia, he continued his functions and responsibilities as before, a position he held until recently, when he was redesignated to Director Operations from July 2014.
+In 1994, when the Company was listed on Bursa Malaysia, he continued his functions and responsibilities as before, a position he held until recently, when he was redesignated to Director Operations from July 2014.

 Ir.
-Chua has attended all five (5) Board Meetings held during the financial year ended 31 December 2021.
+Chua has attended all five (5) Board Meetings held during the financial year ended 31 December 2022.